What’s best for you … Dapoxetine / Priligy or Promescent?

 Both are proven to be effective premature ejaculation medicines.
 However, Priligy has four distinct disadvantages vs. Promescent:

 - Not Available Legally in the USA - Dapoxetine / Priligy / Westoxetin is not approved by the FDA.
 Promescent is available over-the-counter in the USA by way of an FDA Monograph.

 - Prescription Needed - Outside the USA, Dapoxetine / Priligy / Westoxetin requires a prescription.

 - Timing of Dose – Maximum blood plasma concentration of Dapoxetine / Priligy / Westoxetin varies greatly from person to person and dose to dose and ranges typically from 1 hour to 2 hours.
 Effectiveness can also be effected somewhat by food.
-So it can be difficult to determine the best time to take the drug for maximum effectiveness and minimum side effects.
+So it can be difficult to determine the best time to take premature ejaculation medicines for maximum effectiveness and minimum side effects.
 With Promescent, apply when ready for sex.
 Just a 5-10 minute wait period – while you engage in foreplay to prepare for intercourse.

 - Side Effects - Dapoxetine / Priligy / Westoxetin has numerous side effects including nausea, dry mouth, headache, diarrhea, insomnia and, of all things, loss of libido.
 Promescent has an extremely low side effect profile.